phortx/Raspberry-Pi-Setup-Guide/README.md

 ## 1. Setup the SD card
 ### 1.1.
 Format the SD card with fdisk

-Replace `/dev/sdX` with the SD Card device.
+Replace `/dev/XXX` with the SD Card device.
 Make sure that the device is the SD card and not your harddrive, otherwise you'll destroy your linux installation!
 You can see which device you'll have to use by running `sudo fdisk -l` after putting the
 SD card into the slot.

+On MacOS you can work with `mount`, because MacOS automatically mounts the SD card, it will probably be `/dev/disk2`.

-1. Start `fdisk` via `sudo fdisk /dev/sdX`.
+1. Start `fdisk` via `sudo fdisk /dev/XXX`.
 2. At the fdisk prompt, delete existing partitions: Type `o`.
 This will clear out any partitions on the drive.
 Then type `p` to list partitions.
 There should be no partitions left.
 3. Type `n`, then `p` for primary, `1` for the first partition on the drive, press `ENTER` to accept the default first